Crescenzio Onofri: Life

 Onofri is believed to have been one of the few pupils of Gaspard Dughet.
 Dughet was a painter of French descent who spent his whole life in Italy, where he became a pupil of Nicolas Poussin and a prominent landscape painter of the Roman Campagna.

 Onofri worked in Rome for at least 20 years.
 He was involved in many decorative projects in the residences of prominent Roman families such as Pamphili, Rospigliosi, Pallavicini and Colonna families.
-In 1675 he was listed as a member of the Accademia di San Luca, one of the most prestigious organisations of artists in Rome.
+In 1675, he was listed as a member of the Accademia di San Luca, one of the most prestigious organisations of artists in Rome.

 Onofri moved to Florence but art historians are not unanimous about the date of this move.
-Some place his transfer to Florence as early as 1689 and others in 1696.
+Some place his transfer to Florence as early as 1689, and others in 1696.

 He worked until his death in circa 1712 in the service of the Grand Duke.
-In this period he is known to have collaborated with various artists who painted the figures in his landscapes, including Livio Mehus, Francesco Petrucci and Alessandro Magnasco.
+In this period, he is known to have collaborated with various artists who painted the figures in his landscapes, including Livio Mehus, Francesco Petrucci and Alessandro Magnasco.

 Work

 Onofri was exclusively a landscape painter.
-He was one of the landscape artists whose style comes the closest to Dughet's Roman work.
-Typical of Onofrio's work are his carefully balanced compositions, which go back on the model of the classical landscape established in the early 17th century by Annibale Carracci and his pupils and in which the narrative element is reduced.
+He was one of the landscape artists whose style came the closest to Dughet's Roman work.
+Typical of Onofrio's work are his carefully balanced compositions, which go back to the model of the classical landscape established in the early 17th century by Annibale Carracci and his pupils and in which the narrative element is reduced.